Penny Stock Fraud Attorney

 How long do I have to file a penny stock fraud claim?

-FINRA rules require claims to be filed within six years of the events giving rise to the dispute.
-However, various state and federal statutes of limitations may impose shorter deadlines for specific claims.
-You should consult with a penny stock fraud attorney promptly after discovering potential misconduct to preserve all available legal options.
+FINRA Rule 12206 generally makes a claim ineligible for FINRA arbitration if six years have elapsed from the occurrence or event giving rise to the dispute.
+It is an arbitration eligibility rule, not a substantive statute of limitations.
+State and federal statutes of limitations may impose shorter deadlines for specific claims, so you should consult with a penny stock fraud attorney promptly after discovering potential misconduct.

 What evidence do I need to prove penny stock fraud?